securitybunker/databunker.org/content/use-case/privacy-by-design-default/text.md

 ## Privacy By Design Actionable Plan

-The following is a partial list of actionable plans to make your business **privacy by design** compliant.
+The following is a partial list of actions to make your business **privacy by design** compliant.

 ### 1. Create a map of personal data flows and processing operations